Roadtrip um den Mont Ventoux (Frankreich)

 Where to eat in Sisteron ?

 Depending on your wishes, there are several dining options.
 Look up on Trid Advisor for instance.
 The Restaurant Le Tivoli is good.
-We also did try out an Asian/Vietnamese Restaurant which was also good and not expensive (Hong Phuoc, here), but you can also get a Pizza and eat on a public bench if you travel on a budget, for instance Chez Enzo (here).
+I also did try out an Asian/Vietnamese Restaurant which was also good and not expensive (Hong Phuoc, here), but you can also get a Pizza and eat on a public bench if you travel on a budget, for instance Chez Enzo (here).

 Day 2